csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 ### Exporting to MapBox

-Mapbox has a built in export feature.
+TileMill has a built in export feature.
 If you want to only export a section of the map, and not include the background from the world map, you will need to edit the style.mss file.
 Remove the code for
 ```
 Map {
   background-color: #------